mojodojodev/mojodojo.dev/general/chris_faq.md

 One way to say this is that Mojo is taking a lot of the power out of the compiler and putting it into libraries, allowing Mojo developers to radically extend the language.
 Python already has this but does so with super dynamic reflective metaprogramming, so this is an old idea done in a new way

 ## CPython Compatibility
+### Classes
+You can import python packages and use their classes, you just can't define your own in Mojo yet.

 ### Adding features and syntactic sugar
 There are a gagillion (technical term there) theoretical features we could add to Python to make it better in various ways, but we're resisting the urge.
 We want Mojo to be a good member of the Python community, and the systems programming features and compatibility features need a lot continued development.